Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery: Related Work

 \subsection{SUT-Specific Fidelity Metrics}

 Recognizing the limitations of agnostic metrics, some work has moved towards SUT-specific fidelity.
 Studies like \cite{haq2021can,codevilla2018offline} measured fidelity by comparing the SUT's performance on real and synthetic data, which essentially corresponds to the OV-fidelity defined in \cite{chengInstanceLevelSafetyAwareFidelity2024}.
 Beyond OV-fidelity, \cite{chengInstanceLevelSafetyAwareFidelity2024} further introduced a spectrum of fidelity metrics spanning the input, hidden, and output layers of the SUT, assuming a neural network architecture.
 Moreover, it formalizes instance-level safety-aware fidelity (SA) and shows that calibrating generators to safety outcomes (i.e., those outputs that have actual safety effects on the whole AV system) aligns better with the purpose of AV testing.
-However, none of these metrics capture \emph{mechanism parity}---whether the SUT made its decision for the same underlying reasons, not just whether it produced the same final output.
-This gap motivates the need for a decisive-feature-level metric. \revnote{Addresses Jeroen p.2 line 81: removed ``Our work'' reference from Related Work section.}
+However, none of these metrics capture \emph{mechanism parity} (whether the SUT made its decision for the same underlying reasons, not just whether it produced the same final output.
+This necessitates a decisive-feature metric).

-\paragraph*{Existing Fidelity Metric Blind Spots} As summarized in Table~\ref{tab:fidelity_contrast}, these established metrics have known blind spots. \emph{IV fidelity} fails when the SUT is locally unrobust: small input perturbations invisible to pixel metrics can cause large output changes~\cite{Szegedy2014Intriguing,chengInstanceLevelSafetyAwareFidelity2024}, so high IV-fidelity does not guarantee high OV-fidelity. \emph{OV fidelity} can mask mechanism shifts: the SUT may produce identical outputs from different causal evidence (spurious correlation). \emph{LF fidelity}, which compares broad internal activations, conflates decisive and non-decisive features~\cite{Adebayo2018SanityChecks}; a synthetic image may activate similar neurons overall yet rely on entirely different evidence for the final decision.
-These gaps motivate a metric that specifically targets the \emph{decisive} feature subspace---the subset of features that actually influence the SUT's output. \revnote{Addresses Mohsen p.3 lines 83--87: merged ``Robustness Implication'' into ``Existing Fidelity Metric Blind Spots'' paragraph and moved entire discussion to Related Work for improved narrative flow.}
+As summarized in Table~\ref{tab:fidelity_contrast}, these established metrics have known blind spots. \emph{IV fidelity} fails when the SUT is locally unrobust: small input perturbations invisible to pixel metrics can cause large output changes~\cite{Szegedy2014Intriguing,chengInstanceLevelSafetyAwareFidelity2024}, so high IV-fidelity does not guarantee high OV-fidelity. \emph{OV fidelity} can mask mechanism shifts: the SUT may produce identical outputs from different causal evidence (spurious correlation). \emph{LF fidelity}, which compares broad internal activations, conflates decisive and non-decisive features~\cite{Adebayo2018SanityChecks}; a synthetic image may activate similar neurons overall yet rely on entirely different evidence for the final decision.
+These gaps motivate a metric that specifically targets the \emph{decisive} feature subspace, that is, the subset of features that actually influence the SUT's output.